-Share what you are going through with a person you can trust and find relief.
+Share what you are going through with someone you can trust and find relief.
 More often than not, just having someone to listen to you speak is enough to make you feel less burdened and more hopeful.
 Your friend or loved one may not even need to offer advice; their presence, open hearts, and warm hugs can be comforting enough.

 8. Make stretching a habit.

-Observe the instances when stress makes your body curl into itself, then take the time to stretch.
+Observe when stress makes your body curl into itself, then take the time to stretch.
 Lift your arms, straighten your back, and reach for the heavens.
 Bend your body sideways and reach for your toes.
 Straighten up again, and you will instantly feel good.

 Stretching improves circulation, which allows oxygen to be delivered to your vital organs.
-This will reinvigorate not only your body, but also your mind.
+This will reinvigorate not only your body but also your mind.
 You will be able to think more clearly and regain confidence.

 Being in a constant state of stress can negatively affect both the mind and body and bring about a variety of illnesses that are not easy to recover from.
 If you often deal with stress, the above tips can help you improve your physical and psychological health.